How To Sell The Home That Didn’t Sell The First Time

 1. Teamwork: Was the relationship with your Listing Agent like a trusted Consultant/Advisor/Coach or was it more like just a sales person?
 After discussing your ultimate scenario and selling goals, did the Listing Agent provide coaching and a game plan on how to make that happen and get it done?
 If the goals were not realistic, did the Listing Agent have enough integrity, up front, to let you know?

 Choosing an agent for their experience and marketing systems is key.
 Many Realtors take a listing, and even before they leave your home, know it’s not going to sell.
-They know they can get calls off the sign and other marketing pieces, and they will sell those buyers another home (not yours)
+But they know they can get calls off the sign and other marketing pieces, and they will sell those buyers another home (not yours)

 The question to ask yourself is this - is the agent working for you or themselves?